Fifteen More Years and a Fatal Tour — Modern Paraphrase | fresh.bible

 "The word of the Lord you've spoken is good."

 That's a hard sentence to read.
-The same king who wept at his own death sentence heard that his descendants would be carried into — and his response was essentially, "Well, at least it won't happen to me."
+The same king who wept at his own sentence heard that his descendants would be carried into — and his response was essentially, "Well, at least it won't happen to me."
 It's painfully honest.
 And painfully human.
-The to care more about our own comfort than the future we're leaving behind is one of the most subtle and dangerous things in us.
+The to care more about our own comfort than the future we're leaving behind is a remarkably subtle and dangerous things in us.

 The chapter closes with a summary, the way the books of Kings always do: